Hormiguero

 History

-Hormiguero was a mayan city which was at its peak in the Late Classic period (650–850).
+Hormiguero was a Mayan city that was at its peak in the Late Classic period (650–850).

 Hormiguero was reported by Ruppert and Dennison during their Carnegie expedition in 1933.

-Nevertheless, it wasn’t until 1979 when the first excavation of the zone were begun.
+Nevertheless, it wasn’t until 1979 that the first excavation of the zone was begun.

 The site